5 Facts to Know When Considering Harley-Davidson School

 1. Harley-Davidson is America's favorite motorcycle brand.

-In 2013—and for the sixth year in a row—Harley-Davidson was the top seller of new motorcycles for on-road use in the U.S.* But the brand's popularity is nothing new.
+In 2015—and for the eighth year in a row—Harley-Davidson was the top seller of new motorcycles for on-road use in the U.S.* But the brand's popularity is nothing new.
 It goes way back, all the way to the beginning of the 20th century.

 In fact, the company was one of only two leading motorcycle manufacturers in America that continued to operate after the Great Depression.
 That's one reason why Harleys have a reputation for being tough.
 Another reason is that they actually are.
 Since 1977, every Harley—whether a customized chopper or a heavyweight road hog—has been built specifically for highway use and extensive cruising.**